slsfi/digital-edition-xml-resources/xslt/README.md

 Main stylesheet for transforming a preprocessed reading-text TEI XML document (a “web version”) to an HTML5 fragment, that can be included in a web page (does not generate a complete HTML document).
 Relies on several “shared” XSLT stylesheets.

+#### `introduction.xsl`

+Main stylesheet for transforming a introduction TEI XML document to an HTML5 fragment, that can be included in a web page (does not generate a complete HTML document).
+Relies on several “shared” XSLT stylesheets.

 #### `ms_changes.xsl`

 Main stylesheet for transforming a preprocessed manuscript TEI XML document (a “web version”) to an HTML5 fragment, that can be included in a web page (does not generate a complete HTML document).
 Relies on several “shared” XSLT stylesheets.
 The manuscript changes will be visible in the result document.